particle-iot/docs/src/content/getting-started/cloud/device-claiming.md

 **We generally recommend not using customers**, unless you are using the device setup SDK for the P1 or Photon.
 It's generally unnecessary in other cases.

+{{collapse op="start" label="Show older information"}}

 In lieu of customers, many cellular products claim all devices to a single account or use unclaimed product devices.
 Not using customers does not preclude having a mobile app, it just requires you handle authentication and API access control from your servers instead of having Particle handle it for you.
 This may be preferable if you are contracting out your development as you can make a generic mobile app using native APIs or a framework with no specific Particle dependencies, which widens the possible number of mobile developers you can use.
+However, this is no longer necessary and unclaimed product devices are even easier than using a single claimed account.

 There are two types of customers: